 "He made us all understand that nobody should be penalized for the color of his skin, for the circumstances into which he is born.
 He also made us understand that we can change the world.
 We can change the world by changing attitudes, by changing perceptions."

 The Dalai Lama, another Nobel Peace laureate, said he will "personally miss a dear friend" he had hoped to meet again.
 He said that although Mr. Mandela has physically departed, his "spirit will go on"

 Meanwhile, U.N.
 Secretary General Ban Ki-moon called on people to be inspired by Mr. Mandela to keep working for a better and more just world.

 "Nelson Mandela showed what is possible for our world and within each one of us - if we believe, dream and work together for justice and humanity.
 His moral force was decisive in dismantling the system of apartheid."

 Former U.S. Presidents Jimmy Carter, Bill Clinton, and George W. Bush also praised Mr. Mandela as a champion of freedom, human dignity, and equality.

-Another former U.S. president, George H. W. Bush, called Mr. Mandela, "a man of tremendous moral courage, who changed the course of history in his country."
+Another ex-U.S. president, George H. W. Bush, called Mr. Mandela, "a man of tremendous moral courage, who changed the course of history in his country."